-Whether you eat meat products or not, a few vegan recipes are always handy to have in your cooking arsenal.
-Not only are vegan recipes traditionally healthy and a great way to add variation to your current diet, but they can also be a lifesaver when you're planning a dinner party and find out that some of your guests don't eat meat.
-It can be hard for non-vegans to figure out exactly what to serve at a dinner party to accommodate everyone's dietary restrictions, but that doesn't mean you should resort to crudité and a side salad.
+Whether you're an omnivore, pescatarian, or vegetarian, vegan recipes are always handy to have in your cooking arsenal.
+Not only are vegan dishes great ways to add meatless variation to your current diet, but they can also be lifesavers at a dinner party when you find out that some of your guests don't eat meat or dairy.

 Chai Butternut Squash Soup

 The Hero Ingredient: This soup's creaminess comes from unsweetened coconut milk that's stirred in at the end, and it's garnished with ground cinnamon and star anise pods.

 Pro Tip: Ali Martin, of Gimme Some Oven, makes this vegan recipe easy by tossing all the ingredients—as well as one chai teabag—into a slow or pressure cooker, and then pureeing the mixture (sans teabag) with an immersion blender (or regular blender) until it's silky-smooth.

 Eggplant Dip With Toasted Walnuts, Tahini, Lemon, and Yogurt

 The Hero Ingredient: According to chef and cookbook author Laura Wright of The First Mess, "the natural starting point of the dish is a traditional baba ganoush, with all of those typical flavor notes intact, plus some interesting extras."

 Wright trades dairy-based for plant-based yogurt, such as Anita’s coconut yogurt, to keep it vegan.

 The Hero Ingredient: Grated zucchini